Meeting Controls for Cisco endpoints

 Settings file

-1. Copy the settings below.
+1. Copy the relevant settings below.

 2. Open the settings in Notepad or a tool of your choice.